The use of flexible pick and place robots makes the flow-wrapping machine compact.

 The flow-wrapping machine can also process paper-based films.

 In order to be able to pack its wide range of biscuits more efficiently, a medium-sized pastry manufacturer relies on the Flowpacker from Schubert.
-The integrated solution combines a pick & place robot and a flow-wrapping machine extremely efficiently in a single system.
+The integrated solution combines a pick and place robot and a flow-wrapping machine extremely efficiently in a single system.
 Unique specifications allow the use of sustainable films.

 Several variations of fine biscuits which are filled, decorated or coated with chocolate, for instance, are created daily in the manufacturer’s bakery.
 Up until now, the variety of shapes and sizes, as well as the small batches, made manual packaging a challenge.
 This is why the baked goods manufacturer planned the step towards an automated solution with a flow-wrapping machine.
 This alone was not enough, however, to become more efficient, because the high production tolerances of the biscuits and the quantity of formats could hardly be achieved with a conventional flow-wrapping machine.
 It had to be a packaging machine that could handle the entire packaging process from the oven to the finished flowpack without any problems, even with slightly different products and frequent format changes.
 Additionally, the baked goods manufacturer was intent on having quality control in the system and the packaging had to be made of sustainable materials.
 A special challenge was the limited space available in the production area: The footprint for a flow-wrapping machine is very limited.
 Furthermore, there is no buffer between the oven and the packaging – any delay in the packaging process therefore results in a complete production stop after a short time.

 The Flowpacker flow-wrapping machine offered an ideal solution to elegantly combine the pastry manufacturer’s various requirements.
-The flexible packaging machine from Schubert integrates quality control, pick & place robots and a flow-wrapping machine in a single, extremely compact line.
+The flexible packaging machine from Schubert integrates quality control, pick and place robots and a flow-wrapping machine in a single, extremely compact line.

 With the Flowpacker flow-wrapping machine, the manufacturer can now pack its baked goods fully automatically while significantly increasing its production output.
-The high level of process reliability without interfaces, gentle product handling by the pick & place robots and reliable quality control with the Schubert vision system, reduce waste and increase the efficiency of the packaging process.
-To make the packaging machine even more compact, Schubert’s design engineers used one of the four F4 pick & place robots in a variable configuration: It can either place trays for the products into the infeed chain or group naked products, which are packed without a tray into flowpacks.
+The high level of process reliability without interfaces, gentle product handling by the pick and place robots and reliable quality control with the Schubert vision system, reduce waste and increase the efficiency of the packaging process.
+To make the packaging machine even more compact, Schubert’s design engineers used one of the four F4 pick and place robots in a variable configuration: It can either place trays for the products into the infeed chain or group naked products, which are packed without a tray into flowpacks.
 All robot tools of the flow-wrapping machine can tolerate the somewhat deviating product dimensions without affecting efficiency and the packaging process.
 Thanks to its unique sealing technology in the system, Schubert also guarantees outstanding sealing quality.

 In order to compensate for the missing buffer between the oven and the flow-wrapping machine, the format changes on the Flowpacker are largely automated and can be carried out in the shortest possible time, even without specialised personnel.
 After a format change, the packaging machine immediately delivers perfect packaging.
 Moreover, Schubert combined the pastry manufacturer’s product range into product families that can be processed with identical robot tools.
 This saves unnecessary format changes and ensures even greater flexibility.
 The flow-wrapping machine processes biscuits in a wide variety of shapes as well as numerous sustainable packaging formats, such as cardboard trays, cardboard U-boards and a variety of films.
 Even recyclable films such as mono films and paper-based films can be used on the machine.
 This makes the new packaging solution an exceptionally safe investment in the future.